 Club members may be reimbursed for expenditures that were made out-of-pocket.
 Pre-approval is required before making a purchase for reimbursement.
 See procedures under “Goods” and “Food” for reimbursement procedures.
 Sales tax and tips are not reimbursed.

-AccommodationsIf accommodations are needed for a club meeting/event, the Advisor shall make a request for the accommodation to Student Affairs three days before the event.
+AccommodationsIf accommodations are needed for a club meeting/event, the Advisor shall make a request for the accommodation to Student Life three days before the event.
 Requests cannot be made directly to Disability Services.

-Assumption of RiskArapahoe Community College, Student Affairs, and its staff, volunteers and agents assume no liability for people participating in any club activity.
+Assumption of RiskArapahoe Community College, Student Life, and its staff, volunteers and agents assume no liability for people participating in any club activity.

 Participation in clubs is voluntary and brings with it certain inherent risks.
 It is important that club members, advisors and coaches be aware of such potential risks.
 These may include, but are not limited to, physical injury, loss of life or limb, personal property damage or loss, pain, and mental or emotional trauma.

 CopiesClubs can make copies and print posters in Printing Services using their club account.
-Please provide a copy of the printing cost receipt to Student Affairs for club balance purposes.
+Please provide a copy of the printing cost receipt to Student Life for club balance purposes.

 On-Campus FoodAn outside caterer may be used to purchase food.
 See Purchasing Procedures for Catering.

 Off-Campus FoodA food purchase must be approved through the Function Approval Request two weeks before the event.
 Bring itemized receipts and a completed Direct Pay form to Student Life after the event for the Cost center Administrator’s signature.
 Remember: alcohol cannot be purchased with or paid for from club funds.
 Alcohol, or the distribution thereof, is not permitted at club events or activities.
 These policies are applicable for both on-campus and off-campus activities and events.